bashrc2/epicyon/manual/manual.md

 Selecting the calendar icon from the main timeline will display your calendar events.
 It is possible to export them using the **iCalendar** icon at the bottom right to the screen.
 Calendar events are also available via [CalDav](https://en.wikipedia.org/wiki/CalDAV) using the URL https://yourdomain/calendars/yournickname

 # Moderation
+The importance of moderation within social networks can't be over-stated.
+In the early history of the web in which communities tended to be organized around forum software and mailing lists the typical pattern went as follows:

+ * Founders initiate the forum
+ * The forum gains popularity and a community grows around it
+ * Trolls show up
+ * The administrator is too nice, believes that all opinions are equally valid, and refuses to remove trolls or promptly redact their content
+ * Within somewhere between a couple of days and a few weeks, trolls set longstanding forum members against each other
+ * Community fails and the forum closes abruptly, leaving only a 404

+Online communities can take years to carefully build up and days to destroy.
+Having good moderation in place, with clear terms of service and enforced boundaries, can help to avoid failures or burnout.
+Being "nice" and accepting all content tends not to work out well.

 ## Moderator screen
 If you have the *moderator* role then selecting the *show/hide* icon from the main timeline will reveal an extra timeline usually called **Mod**.
 Selecting this timeline will take you to the instance moderator screen, which contains any moderation reports.